-Why consider color psychology while creating design elements and palette for your website?
+Why consider color psychology while creating design elements and palettes for your website?
 How to do it on a professional level?
 Let’s try to figure it out together!

-When you choose the color palette for your website, it isn’t just about making it look pretty, cool or bright.
+When you choose colors for your website, it isn’t just about making it look pretty, cool or bright.
 Colors can do much more!
 In fact, a proper color palette can define the emotional reaction of a site visitor.
 Therefore, failing to choose the right colors can actually hurt your business.

 Does this example of a travel website motivate you to book a vacation here?…

-Today we are going to talk about color psychology and the ways your colors choice prompts the website visitors’ purchasing decisions.
+Today we are going to talk about color psychology and the ways your color choices prompt the website visitors’ purchasing decisions.

 How can you combine colors to make them look great in each other’s company?

-Generally, we can divide them into 2 broad categories:
+Generally, we can divide colors into 2 broad categories:

 - Chromatic colors